|Gunter, R B N

 on this date.

-The Outpost Lines of the 25th Division and that of the 19th, bore the brunt of the enemy's advance, north of
+Lines of the 25th Division and that of the 19th, bore the brunt of the enemy's advance, north of Armentieres and

-Armentieres and east of Messines respectively.
-These positions were overun allowing the enemy to advance, as
+east of Messines respectively.
+These positions were overun allowing the enemy to advance, as in the Kaiserschlacht

-During the afternoon, Messines was retaken by the South African Brigade of the 9th
+In the course of the afternoon, Messines was retaken by the South African Brigade of

 No sooner had the battalion began to settle at School